saeyslab/ViScore/README.md

 ## Objective structure-preservation scoring

-ViScore enables unsupervised assessment of structure preservation in LD embeddings of HD data using scores based on RNX curves.
+ViScore enables unsupervised assessment of structure preservation in LD embeddings of HD data using scores based on $R_{NX}$ curves.
 This is an objective approach based on quantifying neighbourhood preservation between HD and LD for all neighbourhood scales.

 RNX curves show (scaled) overlap between neighbour ranks for all neighbourhoods of size from 1 to N-1.